-The Anglo-Swedish Literary Foundation (ASLF) promotes cultural exchange between Sweden and the UK.
+The Anglo-Swedish Literary Foundation (ASLF) promotes cultural exchange between Sweden and the UK, with a focus on literature.

 When George Bernard Shaw received the Nobel Prize for Literature in 1925 the prize money was donated to the newly created Anglo-Swedish Literary Foundation (ASLF).
-The patron of the foundation is the King of Sweden and the trustees include the Swedish Ambassador.
+The patron of the foundation is the His Majesty the King of Sweden and the trustees includes the Ambassador of Sweden to the United Kingdom.

-The purpose of the ASLF is "the encouragement of cultural intercourse between Sweden and the British Islands through the promotion and diffusion of knowledge and appreciation of Swedish culture in the British Islands".
+The purpose of ASLF according to its statues is "the encouragement of cultural intercourse between Sweden and the British Islands through the promotion and diffusion of knowledge and appreciation of Swedish culture in the British Islands".

 The Anglo-Swedish Literary Foundation